Alfa Romeo Carabo

 The Alfa Romeo Carabo is a concept car first shown at the 1968 Paris Motor Show.
 It was designed by Marcello Gandini, working for the Bertone design studio.
 The Carabo name is derived from the Carabidae beetles, as evoked by the car's iridescent green and orange coloring.

-The wedge design came into fashion in the late 1960s.
-The Carabo is often considered the winner of the 'Wedge War' award of 1968 and as the direct predecessor of the Lamborghini Countach and having heavily influenced many car designs to follow well into the next decade.
-It was never intended for production but was fully functional and showcased features never expressed in any other car design of its day, including its wedge design and scissor doors.
+The Carabo was created by Bertone in just 10 weeks and featured fiberglass bodywork.
+It was never intended for production but was fully functional and showcased unique features such as its scissor doors, being the first known vehicle to feature them.
+The Carabo was one of the first "wedge" shaped designs by Gandini, who would later go on to design cars such as the Lamborghini Countach, and helped set the trend of wedge shaped supercars and concept cars in the 1970s.

 The prototype was built on the chassis of an Alfa Romeo 33 Stradale (chassis No. 750.33.109.), which features a mid-mounted 2.0 L V8 engine mated to a 6-speed Colotti manual transmission.
 The Carabo engine made 230 bhp at 8,800 rpm and 200 Nm of torque at 7,000 rpm.
 This allowed it to be able to reach a top speed of 250 km/h.

-The scissor doors later appeared on the Lamborghini Countach, which was also designed by Marcello Gandini.